-- Develop sound study habits, manage your time well, and get assistance for difficult courses - Meet with Career Services to explore career possibilities and majors, and to learn about resources offered - Begin to develop relationships with faculty, advisors, and key administrators - Complete career assessments to assist in identifying your strengths, weaknesses, skills, values and interests - · Join a student club or organization - · Talk to upperclassmen who majored in what you plan to major in - Find summer employment related to your career interests - Take an elective in a major you're considering - Read the Flagler College catalog and meet with your academic advisor to build your major
+- Develop sound study habits, manage your time well, and get assistance for difficult courses. - Meet with Career Services to explore career possibilities and majors, and to learn about resources offered. - Begin to develop relationships with faculty, advisors, and key administrators. - Complete career assessments to assist in identifying your strengths, weaknesses, skills, values and interests.